Using the management system

 $ git push -u origin master

-Start the master again with the -g flag, telling it to treat the contents of the repository folder (not artiq-work) as a bare Git repository:
+Start the master again with the -g flag, which tells it to treat its repository folder as a bare Git repository:

 $ cd ~/artiq-master